maudis73/rhsi-migration-demo/README.md

 [install-script]: https://github.com/skupperproject/skupper-website/blob/main/docs/install.sh
 [install-docs]: https://skupper.io/install/index.html

-## Step 2: Access your Kubernetes cluster
+## Step 2: Access your Openshift cluster

 The procedure for accessing a Kubernetes cluster varies by provider.
-[Find the instructions for your chosen provider][kube-providers] and use them to authenticate and configure access.
+[Find the instructions for your chosen provider][ocp-providers] and use them to authenticate and configure access.

 ## Step 3: Set up your Kubernetes namespace